jannispaul/form-flow/readme.md

 ### Conditional Logic

-Add the following 2 attributes to a radio group, or select:\
+Add the following 2 attributes to a radio group, or select:

 `data-condition`: Containes one or multiple, comma-seperated values.
 If one condition value is equal to the value of the checked child the condition resolves to true and the conditional element is shown.
-Spaces at end and beggingin of conditons will be trimmed off.\
+Spaces at end and beggingin of conditons will be trimmed off.
+Example: `<select data-condition="value1, value2">`

-`data-show`: Containes the name of the node to be shown if the condition is met.
+`data-show`: Containes the name of the node to be shown if the condition is met / hidden if condition is not met.

+`data-hide`: Containes the name of the node to be hidden if the condition is met / shown if the condition is not met.

 `data-condition-name`: Set the name on the node to be shown/hidden depending on the previously defined condition.
 Elements with this attribute will be hidden by default automatically.